-The DDGM area is predominantly comprised of volcanic rocks of presumed Miocene age, which overlay and intrude into basement rocks consisting of Cretaceous marine sediments.
+The DDGM Project area is predominantly comprised of volcanic rocks of presumed Miocene age, which overlay and intrude into basement rocks consisting of Cretaceous marine sediments.
 This district's gold and silver mineralization is related to a volcanogenic system and is considered epithermal in character.
-The DDGM mineralization occurs as structurally controlled epithermal deposits in veins and stockwork zones.
+The DDGM Project mineralization occurs as structurally controlled epithermal deposits in veins and stockwork zones.
 It consists of concentrations of sulfides containing gold, silver, lead, copper, and zinc.
 Primary sulfide mineralization consists of pyrite, galena, sphalerite, chalcopyrite, and different minor amounts of argentite and silver sulfosalts.
 The mineralization is associated with gangue minerals such as quartz, calcite, and other minor elements.

-DDGM exploration efforts have been mainly focused on the Arista Project, which contains the Manto vein, Arista, and Switchback vein deposits, and includes the significant Arista, Baja, and Soledad veins and multiple ancillary structures.
+DDGM exploration efforts have primarily focused on the Arista Project, which includes the Manto vein, Arista, Switchback, and the Three Sisters vein deposits, and includes significant veins such as Arista, Baja, Soledad, Sandy's and Gloria, along with multiple ancillary structures.
 The principal hosts of mineralization are the Arista and Switchback vein systems, known from drilling and underground workings in the Arista underground mine.
 The Switchback deposit is approximately 500 m northeast of the Arista deposit.
 Both vein systems are hosted in andesitic rocks, rhyolite dikes, and structural contacts with the basement sedimentary rocks.
 The mineralization in these systems is intermediate sulfidation with precious and base metals at economic grades.
 Both vein systems trend north-westerly; although locally, vein orientations can range from north-south to east-west.

-The second zone of interest is the Alta Gracia property, where low sulfidation epithermal, predominantly silver mineralized, veins are hosted in andesitic and rhyolitic rocks.
+The second zone of interest is the Alta Gracia Project, where low sulfidation epithermal, predominantly silver mineralized, veins are hosted in andesitic and rhyolitic rocks.
 This property has been investigated by drilling as well as surface and underground mapping of historical and recent workings.
 The Mirador and Independencia vein systems, which DDGM has mined, are one of several predominantly north-east trending vein systems on the property.

-Other mineralized zones and properties have been investigated, including preliminary drilling in areas such as Escondida, Chacal, and Salina Blanca on the Arista Project and the Margaritas and Rey properties.
-The Margaritas and Rey properties host low sulfidation epithermal veins with volcanic associations.
+Other mineralized zones and properties have been investigated, including preliminary drilling in areas such as Escondida, Chacal, and Salina Blanca on the Arista Project, as well as the Margaritas and El Rey properties.
+The Margaritas and El Rey properties host low sulfidation epithermal veins with volcanic associations.